Mission of the Bicycle Patrol Unit

 The mission of the Bicycle Patrol Unit (B.P.U.) is to provide Service (Education, Prevention, Enforcement) in the areas of the Parks and Greenbelt and other areas difficult to patrol by vehicle in Boise City.

 The Boise Police Department Bike Patrol Unit (BPU) was started as a part time summer unit with two officers assigned to the unit in 1989.
 The primary work area was the parks and downtown area within Boise.

 In 1993, the bike patrol was expanded to two full time year round officers, whose primary duties were to patrol the parks and 22.5 miles of Greenbelt pathway that follows the Boise River.

 After the tremendous success of the bike patrol, the unit now has five full time officers and one sergeant.
 Our primary area of operation continues to be the Parks, the Greenbelt pathway and downtown Boise, as well as any specialized enforcement duties that may arise.

 The members of the Bicycle Patrol Unit ride specially configure mountain bikes specifically designed and equipped for police patrol.
-The bikes have a mix of Shimano, SRAM, Fox, Avid, DT and Specialized components.
-All of the bikes are leased from a local bike shop after a competitive bid process.
 They are custom equipped with special purpose lighting, rack bags and clip-less pedals.
 The bikes are rotated out every two years due to the high mileage and year around usage.

 Standards & Training